grafana/grafana/docs/sources/alerting/manage-notifications/create-message-template.md

 The `define` tag in the Content section assigns the template name.
 This tag is optional, and when omitted, the template name is derived from the **Name** field.
 When both are specified, it is a best practice to ensure that they are the same.

-## Edit a message template:
+## Edit a notification template:

-To edit a message template, complete the following steps.
+To edit a notification template, complete the following steps.

 1. In the Alerting page, click **Contact points** to open the page listing existing contact points.
 1. In the Template table, find the template you want to edit, then click the **Edit** (pen icon).
 1. Make your changes, then click **Save template**.

-## Delete a message template:
+## Delete a notification template:

-To delete a message template, complete the following steps.
+To delete a notification template, complete the following steps.

 1. In the Alerting page, click **Contact points** to open the page listing existing contact points.
 1. In the Template table, find the template you want to delete, then click the **Delete** (trash icon).